moleculerjs/database/docs/README.md

 For multi-tenancy, you should define this method which creates an Adapter definition by the `Context`.

 It should return an `Array` with two values.
-First is a cache key, the second is the adapter definition.
+The first is a cache key, the second is the adapter definition.
 The service uses the cache key to store the created adapter.
-Therefore in the next time, if the cache key is exist in the cache, the service won't create a new Adapter instance, instead using the previous one.
+Therefore in the next time, if the cache key is present in the cache, the service won't create a new adapter instance but will use the previous one.

 [About multi-tenant configuration, read more here](#multi-tenancy).

 ## `entityChanged`
 `entityChanged(type: String, data?: any, ctx?: Context, opts?: object)`

-It's a method which is called when an entity created, updated, replaced or removed.
+It's a method that is called when an entity is created, updated, replaced or removed.
 You can use it to clear the cache or send an event.

-There is a default implementation which sends an entity changed events.
+There is a default implementation that sends an entity change events.
 [Read more about it here](#events).

 ### Parameters
 | Property | Type | Description |